 There are many regulations imposed on small businesses.
 Once you start hiring employees, you will need to abide by these ever-changing laws.
 Not only do you have to keep your finger on the pulse of federal agencies’ requirements, but you must also track changes at the state and local levels.
-Keep reading to learn about eight evolving employment and HR compliance regulations you’ll need to monitor.
+Although there are countless HR compliance challenges you can face, we’ve identified eight primary evolving employment and HR compliance regulations you’ll need to monitor.

 Editor’s note: Are you looking for help with your business’s HR tasks?
 Fill out the below questionnaire to have our vendor partners contact you with free information.